turbo-sim/turboflow/docs/index.rst

    source/api_reference

 .. note::
-  The package is for now constrained to axial-turbines, but is intended to cover other types of turbomachinery in future versions.
+  The package is for now limited to axial-turbines, but is intended to cover other types of turbomachinery in future versions.